DRUPI: Dataset Reduction Using Privileged Information: Additional Results on DCPI

 We further explored the issue of feature label initialization.
 Specifically, initialization can be performed either by using random noise or by feeding synthetic images into a ConvNet to extract intermediate layer features for initialization.

-Figure~\ref{fig:init} presents a performance comparison between two feature initialization approaches—random noise and assigned features—across the CIFAR-10 and CIFAR-100 datasets with varying images per class (IPC) settings.
+Figure~\ref{fig:init} presents a performance comparison between two feature initialization approaches—random noise and assigned features—across the CIFAR-10 and CIFAR-100 datasets with varying fraction settings.
 In this comparison, noise (yellow bars) refers to randomly initialized feature labels, while real (blue bars) refers to initialization using features extracted from synthetic datasets passed through the network.

-For CIFAR-10 (1 IPC) setting, the initialization with assigned features method achieves significantly higher performance (around 33\%) compared to the noise-based initialization (approximately 30\%).
-A similar trend is observed in the CIFAR-10 (10 IPC) case, where initialization with assigned features substantially outperforms noise.
+For CIFAR-10 (IPC = 1) setting, the initialization with assigned features method achieves significantly higher performance (around 33\%) compared to the noise-based initialization (approximately 30\%).
+A similar trend is observed in the CIFAR-10 (IPC = 10) case, where initialization with assigned features substantially outperforms noise.

-On the CIFAR-100 (1 IPC) dataset, initialization with assigned features also demonstrates better performance, with a clear margin over noise initialization, where using assigned features reaches around 29\% while noise remains below 28\%.
-The same pattern holds for CIFAR-100 (10 IPC), where initialization with assigned features achieves a accruacy of over 47\%, far exceeding the noise initialization's performance of approximately 45\%.
+On the CIFAR-100 (IPC = 1) dataset, initialization with assigned features also demonstrates better performance, with a clear margin over noise initialization, where using assigned features reaches around 29\% while noise remains below 28\%.
+The same pattern holds for CIFAR-100 (IPC = 10), where initialization with assigned features achieves a accruacy of over 47\%, far exceeding the noise initialization's performance of approximately 45\%.